Executive summary

 • James Lederer, PhD, serving as CSO.
 Dr. Lederer who also holds an Associate Professorship of Surgery at the Brigham and Women’s Hospital and Harvard Medical School.
 He is an expert in the injury induced modulation of the immune system; and

 • Sharron Gargosky, PhD, as Chief Development Officer.
 Dr. Gargosky has managed international programs from early research phase through the U.S. Food & Drug Administration approval process.
-She has over 25 years’ experience in global clinical development and operations, medical affairs, regulatory and manufacturing in the field of pharmaceutical and biologic development .
+She has over 25 years’ experience in global clinical development and operations, medical affairs, regulatory and manufacturing in the field of pharmaceutical and biologic development.

-Since 2019, Drs.
+Drs.
 Borriello and Lederer, the company’s Chief Scientific Officer, have presented at key cancer conferences and meetings on the unique science and mechanism of action of the proprietary ENLIST training cells and the resulting SUPLEXA therapeutic cells.

 Alloplex has developed SUPLEXA therapy; a non-engineered autologous PBMC-derived cellular therapy based on a novel concept that relies on the foundational observation that many known immune pathways possess some degree of anti-tumor activity.

-Alloplex Mark Logo
+Alloplex Logo

 In the process, Alloplex has identified several instances of unexpected synergistic activity in which simultaneous activation of distinct pathways led to a stronger than expected expansion of cells with anti-tumor activity.
-In contrast, the individual activation of these same pathways led to little anti-tumor activity.

 These ENLIST training cells serve as a platform that can be varied to engage and activate various PBMC subsets with the near-term objective of enhancing the anti-tumor activity.
 The resulting activated cells are called SUPLEXA therapeutic cells and are comprised of NK, NKT, γδ-T cells and αβ-T cells of both CD8 and CD4 phenotypes, effectively representing a cross section of both the innate and adaptive immune systems.
 These cell types have been shown by others to individually possess anti-tumor activity.
 In contrast, SUPLEXA therapeutic cells lack immunosuppressive cell types such as Tregs and myeloid-derived stromal cells (MDSC) that might suppress the anti-tumor response.